 Q: What is required to be on the dressage team?
 How much of a time commitment is necessary?

-A: Riders are highly encouraged (but not required) to be enrolled in a dressage physical education class, which count as PE credits towards graduation requirements.
+A: Riders are highly encouraged (but not required) to be enrolled in a dressage physical education class, which counts as PE credits towards graduation requirements.
 Group PE classes meet once or twice a week and private lessons meet once a week.
-Team practices are used to polish your dressage skills, but more of the foundation is given in the dressage PE lessons.
-Twelve team members ride once a week in an hour-long group practice normally held Friday afternoons.
+Team practices are used to polish your dressage skills, but the dressage PE lessons give more foundation.
+Sixteen team members ride once a week in an hour-long group practice on Monday or Wednesday mornings.
 Members are required to participate in workouts, practices, team meetings, educational events, and fund-raising activities.
 There are usually 3-6 horse shows a semester and a national competition at the end of the spring semester.
 It is important to keep in mind that not every rider will be competing in every show, and most do not compete in all 6.
 MHC hosts a home show each semester and members are required to help prepare and run the show.
-The team definitely involves a commitment of time and energy, but the opportunity to improve one’s skills as a dressage rider and to be supported by fellow team members makes it all worthwhile!
-All of our members balance their school work, on-campus and off-campus jobs, riding their own horse, and other personal commitments with being on the team.
+The team involves a commitment of time and energy, but the opportunity to improve one’s skills as a dressage rider and to be supported by fellow team members makes it all worthwhile!
+All of our members balance their school work, on-campus and off-campus jobs, riding their own horses, and other personal commitments with being on the team.
 Everyone must be in good academic standing with the college and abide by its honor code to maintain team membership.